dongbaoq/dongbaoq.github.io/_books/AT-Hatcher2.md

 This fact may be important if excision relates to naturality.

+Another thing to note is the proof technique.
+Constructing chain homotopy yields the same induced map is crucial component in chain argument.

+$ \partial P + P \partial = f_* - g_*$
+then $f, g$ generates the same induced map.

 ## Naturality

 Naturality states if $f : (X,A) \rightarrow (Y,B)$ then